-All counting must be done inside the boundaries of our circle.
-Birds outside the boundary may not be counted.
+All counting must be done within the midnight to midnight time frame on count day and inside the boundaries of our circle.
+Birds seen outside the boundary may not be counted.

 For the purposes of this census the unit of labor is the field team or party, not the individual.
 Whether a field party is composed of two or ten participants makes no difference in your reporting of time spent afield and distance traveled.
 If your field party travels in several cars the distance should be measured by one car.
 Each party submits one checklist.

 Estimating your walking distance is permitted, but there are ways to improve your estimates.
 (Field parties with map and travel distance apps on smartphones may skip to the next paragraph.)
 Tracing your route on a map with a legend is helpful.
 If you have Google Earth skills zoom in on your area and from the menu bar go to Tools>Ruler>Path, set Length to miles, and mouse-click your journey from your starting point to its end.
 A pedometer is also useful.
 Your travel distance will not likely exceed 1 or 1.5 miles per hour spent in the field.

 Your feeder birds are counted separately.
 However, feeder counts taken in the field are folded into your field participants’ checklist.
 Verify that these feeders are not already the subjects of a feeder watch.